meizabel/documentation/motivation/immutability.md

 # Immutability

-`TODO: quote Bloch on classes must be made immutable unless there's a reason not to make them.
-Event if they need to be made mutable, it's must be limited as much as possible.`
+`TODO: quote Bloch on classes must be made immutable unless there’s a reason not to make them.
+Even if they need to be made mutable, it must be limited as much as possible.`

 ### Commands must be immutable.